-I needed to replenish myself with a good exfoliating scrub, so I made these DIY unicorn sugar scrub cubes in a few minutes–and then made more for favors at a unicorn party we were planning!
+I needed to replenish myself with a good exfoliating scrub, so I made these DIY unicorn sugar scrub cubes.
+After LOVING them, I took a few minutes more and whipped up another batch for favors at a unicorn party we were planning.

 Unicorn Sugar Scrub Cubes

 In all seriousness, this recipe for unicorn sugar scrub cubes is super easy and the kiddo actually helped me a little bit, since they were for her party, after all.
-Then, they last for quite a while, so I can make them, then relax in the tub several times over with these puppies at my side!
+The best part is that they last for quite a while, so I can make them early and move onto the next thing on my to-do list.
 If you’re ready to make a batch of pretty layered body scrub cubes, let’s get started.

 No Time to Make This Now?
 Pin it for Later